Chorus-bdd/Chorus/index.md

 From a developer's point of view, it looks like it might be fairly easy to implement the logic for the test above.

-However in a complex system, with several user interfaces and components, things are not so simple:
+However in a complex system, with several user interfaces and components, things are not so simple...

+In the example below there are at least two components involved, a trader client and a customer client.
+Perhaps there's also a booking system and a pricing component.

 {% highlight gherkin %}
 Scenario: Book a trade
-  Given my position in google shares is $500,000
+  Given my position in google shares is $50,000
   And my quote to sell google is $500
   When a customer enters 'Buy 100 google'
   Then my position against google is 0
 {% endhighlight %}

-Here there are at least two components involved, a trader client and a customer client.
-Perhaps there's also a booking system and a pricing component.

-We'll need to connect to these components to execute the test.
+We need to connect to these components to execute the test.
 Before we can even do this, we may need to create a testing environment with each of these processes running.

+We'll have to write the code for all of this ourselves, and tie it in to the test lifecycle somehow.

 In short, testing a large system can be tough.
+(Perhaps that's why so few complex systems have tests...)

 This is where Chorus can help.